Cleaner Gene Editing With Cas-CLOVER™

 Enable plant modifications that may not require GMO labels and for the production of novel therapeutics

 2 gRNAs match target and subunit dimerizes before cleavage

-Buy reagents for use in plant, yeast, and agricultural animal gene editing by visiting our easy-to-use shop page.
-After purchasing the vials and signing a simple royalty-free MTA form, we’ll send you our basic use protocol, which includes maps, sequences, instructions on design and production of the gRNAs.
+Select reagents for use in plant, yeast, and animal genomes by visiting our easy-to-use catalog page.
+After requesting a quote and signing a simple royalty-free MTA form, you will receive our basic use protocol - which includes maps; sequences; and instructions on the design and production of gRNAs.

 TAL-CLOVER vs. Cas-CLOVER